 Keep It Subtle

-Opt for a lush, romantic floral arrangement teeming with fresh flowers.
+Opt for a lush, romantic floral arrangement teeming with fresh flowers in neutral colors.
 Tuck a sprig or two of a blue flower, like Muscari or clematis, for just a subtle hint of blue.

-Match your table linens or glassware to these shades of bloom to bring the entire tablescape together.
+Match your table linens or glassware to your blooms to bring the entire tablescape together.

 Build a Floral Wall